jharwell/sierra/docs/src/getting_started.rst

 #.
 Decide what variable you are interested in investigating by consulting the
    :term:`Batch Criteria` available for your project (i.e., what variable(s) you want to change across some range and see how system behavior changes, or doesn't change).
-Which criteria are available to use depends on your :term:`Platform`; if you don't see something suitable, you can :ref:`Define A New Batch Criteria <tutorials/project/new-bc>`.
+If you don't see something suitable, you can :ref:`Define A New Batch Criteria <tutorials/project/new-bc>`.

 #.
 Look at the :ref:`usage/cli` to understand how to invoke SIERRA in